0xarchit/tryhackme_owasptop10/README.md

 - **Task Detail**: This task discusses common issues related to authentication mechanisms, such as weak passwords and session management flaws that can lead to unauthorized access.

 > Task 7: Broken Authentication Practical
-- **Task Detail**: A practical demonstration of exploiting broken authentication vulnerabilities, allowing participants to see firsthand how these weaknesses can be leveraged by attackers.
+- **Task Detail**: A practical demonstration of exploiting broken authentication vulnerabilities, allowing to see how these weaknesses can be leveraged by attackers.

   ![image](https://github.com/user-attachments/assets/a2c6180d-e4e3-4f7a-bd03-71ab534f8de3)